Lozenge Tilings of a Hexagon and q-Racah Ensembles: Limit shapes and fluctuations for -Orthogonal Polynomial Ensembles

 as $n \to \infty$ almost surely. \end{theorem}

-Note that if the supports $S_n$ of $x\mapsto w(xn)$ are finite and contained in a compact interval, then condition 1 of Theorem \ref{thm:LLNcontinuousfunctions} is redundant.
+Note that if the supports $S_n$ of $x\mapsto w(xn)$ are finite and contained in a compact interval, then condition (1) of Theorem~\ref{thm:LLNcontinuousfunctions} is redundant.

-Although the extension to continuous functions is rather direct, the extension to functions that are piecewise continuous (note that the height function for the lozenge tilings as discussed in the introduction is a linear statistic with respect to a step function) does not hold without further conditions. \begin{theorem} Under the same assumptions as in Theorem \ref{thm:LLNcontinuousfunctions} and the additional assumption that there exists a $\gamma>2$ such that
+Although the extension to continuous functions is rather direct, the extension to piecewise continuous functions (note that the height function for the lozenge tilings, as discussed in the introduction, is a linear statistic with respect to a step function) does not hold without further conditions. \begin{theorem} Consider a discrete point process $\{x_j\}_{j=0}^{n-1}$ with its joint distribution proportional to \eqref{bi-ope}.
+Let all the assumptions in Theorem~\ref{thm:LLNcontinuousfunctions} be satisfied and $a(\xi)$ and $b(\xi)$ be the limiting continuous functions in \eqref{ass:slowly_varying_recurrence}.
+Additionally, assume that there exists a $\gamma>2$ such that